 How To Freeze Fresh Herbs

-- Pour in olive oil or broth to cover the herbs.
+STEP 2: Pour olive oil, avocado oil, broth or water into each compartment to cover the herbs.

-- Place in the freezer.
-Once frozen, you can transfer the cubes to a freezer bag or container.
-Store in freezer.
+STEP 4: Once frozen, you can transfer the cubes to a freezer bag or container and store in the freezer until ready to use.

-The olive oil herb cubes can be melted and used when sauteing or in salad dressings.
-The broth herb cubes can be popped frozen into stews, soups, pasta sauces or anything that could use a little flavour kick.
+- Broth Herb Cubes: They can be popped frozen into stews, soups, pasta sauces or anything that could use a little flavor kick.

 How To Dry Fresh Herbs